 When you enter your hospital you are supposed to fill up a form giving details of your earlier appearance before any medical board, earlier vaccinations you have been given, details of any surgery you have undergone, details of health conditions of your family.

 - Blood test and the urine test

 - Blood pressure: Blood pressure is measured and noted in your medical examination.
-The Candidate should try not to get over stressed otherwise the doctor may ask more questions and may conduct further tests.
+The Candidate should try not to get overstressed otherwise the doctor may ask more questions and may conduct further tests.
 The doctor usually asks you to jump a specific number of times before he will conduct any tests.

-- Diabetes Mellitus: All candidates should be subjected to fasting Blood Sugar and HbA1C after 8-10 hours or overnight fasting to rule out presence of the Diabetes Mellitus.
+- Diabetes Mellitus: All candidates should be subjected to fasting Blood Sugar and HbA1C after 8-10 hours or overnight fasting to rule out the presence of Diabetes Mellitus.

 - Lungs and heart rate are checked with a stethoscope.
 The doctor may ask you to breathe normally or at a faster rate.

 - Standard height and weight: The candidate will also be weighed and his weight recorded in kilograms.
-Fractions of half a kilogram should be rounded in to zero and more than half a kilogram should be rounded in to one.
+Fractions of half a kilogram should be rounded into zero and more than half a kilogram should be rounded into one.
 The height and chest of the candidates should be measured twice before coming to a final decision.

-Indian Railway traffic
+Indian Railway Traffic Service

 |Men||152 cm*||84 cm||5cm|

 |2.||Indian Police Service,